jamesgpearce/confess/README.md

     NETWORK:
     *

-Another useful trick is to be able to do a simple performance analysis of a site:
+The other thing it can do is generate a simple performance analysis of a site:

     > phantomjs confess.js http://functionsource.com performance